- Runners must complete the set course on foot by their own power and ability within the stipulated time;

 - Bags with objects attached to the outside will not be transported.

 - If a runner pulls out of the race, his/her bag will be transported to the race finishing point, where he/she may collect it upon presentation of his/her bib number.
-The runner shall understand that the timing of the return of his/her drop bag will be subject to the schedule of the organizer’s transport vehicle;
+The runner shall understand that the timing of the return of his/her drop bag will be subject to the schedule of the race shuttle bus/trucks;

-- The organizer may not be held liable for the loss or damage of any objects during transport of the drop bags;
+- The organizer may not be held liable for the loss or damage of any objects in the drop bag during the race.

-- Each participant must recognize and understand that there are risks of injuries and/or accidents associated with road running.
-Runners are participating in this race at his/her own risk.
-However, in order to ensure race safety, the organizer will prepare and arrange for rescue and medical assistance during the race;
+- In order to ensure race safety, race organizer will prepare and arrange for rescue and medical assistance during the race.
+However, each participant must recognize and understand that there are risks of injuries and/or accidents associated with road running.
+Runners are participating in this race at his/her own risk;

-- While the race organizer has purchased Public Liability Insurance for this event, it is strongly recommended that the runners have obtained their own adequate Personal Medical Insurance coverage;
+- While the race organizer has purchased Public Liability Insurance for this event, it is strongly recommended that the runners have obtained an adequate Personal Medical Insurance coverage;

-- Medical points will be set up at certain check points;
+- Medical points will be set up at certain water station points;

 - If necessary, and in the interests of the person being rescued, at the exclusive discretion of the organizers, the official medical rescue services may be called upon to take over operations, using any means they consider appropriate, including an ambulance.
 Any costs deriving from such exceptional transport will be charged to the person who has been rescued;